dgcreations00/obsidian-banners-reloaded/README.md

 ## Features

 - **Powerful Banner Hierarchy:** Control which banner is displayed with a clear priority: **Specific Note > Tag Banner > Global Banner**.
+- **Visual Styles:** Choose from 5 different visual styles, including gradients, blurs, and curved "swoosh" effects.
+- **Content Positioning:** Fine-tune where your note's text starts using the Content Margin setting.
+Overlap text onto the banner for a modern look.
 - **Interactive Vertical Alignment:** Vertically drag any banner to focus on the perfect part of the image.
 The position is automatically saved to the note's frontmatter.
 - **Overlay Headers:** Add titles and icons over your banners, with full control over their vertical and horizontal alignment, decoration, and size.
 - **Powerful Header Templating:** Dynamically display content in your headers.
 Use {{filename}} for the note's name, or insert any frontmatter property like {{status}} or {{author}}.
 It even resolves nested variables (e.g., if your frontmatter has title: "Project {{project_name}}").